 You can only sue someone if the court reaches to the 3rd verdict, i.e. you have been falsely implicated in the case and no proof or witness exists that says otherwise.

-What happens in most cases is that the prosecutor proves the accused guilty beyond reasonable doubt or it couldn’t prove it beyond reasonable doubt.
-In the latter case, you still cannot sue someone for false prosecution because the court didn’t acquit you on the basis that you had not committed the crime, you were freed because the prosecutor failed to provide enough witness or proofs to convict you of the charge.
+What happens in most cases is that the prosecutor proves the accused guilty beyond a reasonable doubt or it couldn’t prove it beyond a reasonable doubt.
+In the latter case, you still cannot sue someone for false prosecution because the court didn’t acquit you on the basis that you had not committed the crime, you were freed because the prosecutor failed to provide enough witnesses or proof to convict you of the charge.

 Always remember that Indian law works on the principle that 100 criminals can be let go but 1 innocent shouldn’t be punished.
 So, unless the court is very sure that you have committed the crime, you will not be convicted.

 You can only sue in cases when the court was sure that there is no way that you may have committed the crime you are being accused of.
 If it’s not clear, you can neither sue for false accusation nor you can be prosecuted.

 This is the main reason why most women walk free even after accusing someone falsely.
 They somehow make their case but cannot prove it beyond a reasonable doubt.

 Meaning of some legal terms used: –

 - Perjury – Lying in a court of law.